Find answers to the questions we get asked the most

 In many ways, burial in a natural burial ground is just the same as burial in a traditional cemetery – a grave is prepared, the coffin is lowered into it, and the grave is later backfilled.
 The main differences are about the type of marker, if any, that can be placed on the grave – upright headstones are not permitted in natural burial grounds and sometimes trees or shrubs are used to mark graves instead.

 Where are the nearest natural burial grounds to me?

 The nearest natural burial grounds are at Ulley (on the border of Sheffield and Rotherham, run by Peace Funerals); Wisewood (within Wisewood Cemetery, run by Sheffield City Council); Hope (within Hope Cemetery, run by High Peak Borough Council); and Bradfield View Woodland Burial Ground, Stannington (privately operated).
-A new burial ground is scheduled to be opened within the next 18 months at Apperknowle, a village to south of Sheffield, not far from Dronfield.
-This will be run by Peace Funerals
+A new burial ground is scheduled to be opened within the next 18 months at Apperknowle, a village to the south of Sheffield, not far from Dronfield.
+This will be run by Peace Funerals.

 Are all natural burial grounds the same?

 No. Each natural burial ground will have its own characteristics, and rules.
 Some will be included within a larger traditional cemetery (like Wisewood and Hope).
 If you are considering a natural burial we would advise you to go and visit the proposed site before you make your final decision.